Memuya/fabdb-php-sdk/README.md

 ```

 ## Return a Card
-Search for a card using it's identifier.
+Search for a card using its identifier.

 ```php
 $fab->card('ARC000');